 It is hinged on the idea that if plants are supplied with water that contains all the necessary material to grow and if it can be supported by another material, then soil becomes unnecessary.

 You Might Also Like: What Are The Best Hydroponic Vegetables?

 There are simple elements you need for a successful garden grown this way.
 This includes:

 - Nutrient solutions.
-This is a water-based mix of macro and micro nutrients your plants need.
+This is a water-based mix of macro and micro nutrients your edible plants need.

 - Grow lights or sunlight.
-This supplies your plants with sufficient light to perform photosynthesis.
+A grow light or natural light supplies your plants with sufficient light to perform. photosynthesis.

 - Growing medium.
-This supports your plants and helps transfer nutrients into the roots.
+This supports your plants and helps transfer hydroponic nutrients into the plant roots.